 StarTran is acknowledged nationally as a leader within the transit industry in the utilization and promotion of alternative fuels.
-The following alternate fuels programs are in place:
+The following alternate fuels programs have been in place:

 Compressed Natural Gas (CNG)

 In June 2014, StarTran introduced five new compressed natural gas (CNG) buses to its fleet.
 CNG offers increased environmental benefits, operates more quietly than diesel, and costs less per gallon than diesel.
-By the end of 2016, StarTran anticipates having 11 additional CNG buses, 2 CNG rubber-tired trolleys and 11 CNG Handi-Vans, for a total of 29 CNG buses, which will make up over one-third of the fleet.
+StarTran currently has 24 CNG buses, 2 CNG trolleys and 11 CNG Handi-vans.

 Ethanol Bus Program

 Between 1994 and 2000, four ethanol-powered (95% ethanol, 5% gasoline) buses were operated in regular transit service.
 In 2000, the engines were replaced, and until 2008 when the 02Diesel Fuel Program was terminated, the entire fleet was powered by an 8% ethanol / 92% diesel fuel blend.

 StarTran is in compliance with all transit-related regulations of the Americans with Disabilities Act (ADA).
 The following services are available to maximize transportation opportunities within Lincoln for persons with disabilities: